chrisadkin/packer-golden-img-pipeline/README.md

 $ packer build -var-file=variables.pkrvars.hcl .
 ```

-    once the build has completed a series of messages similiar to the following should be visible at the end of the packer output:
+14. Once the build has completed a series of messages similiar to the following should be visible at the end of the packer output:

 ```
 ==> Builds finished.
 The artifacts of successful builds are: